Why Nigerian Youths Must Take Pension Planning Seriously

 There is an observation that has been pretty concerning lately regarding a personal finance subject for the younger generation, especially Millennials, Gen Zs and younger.
 And it is the subject of "Pension".
 It appears that a huge part of the younger generation in Nigeria who are of working age are not on any form of pension plan, and these include both the employed, underemployed and unemployed.
 If you take a sample of size of Nigerian youths today and ask them if they are on a pension plan, most likely more than 70% would confirm in the negative.
 This should be concerning for a country like Nigeria with more than 38% of her population between the ages of 20 and 49, and even a higher percentage of her population younger than 20 years.

-It might interest you know that a number of this demography who are employed in Micro, Small or Medium enterprises do not have any statutory pension contribution commitments from the organization, neither are they interested in the subject themselves.
+It might interest you know that a number of this demography who are employed in Micro, Small or Medium enterprises do not have any statutory pension contribution commitments from the organizations they work for, neither are they interested in the subject themselves.
 For some of them they are not aware, while others are either indifferent or uninterested.
-For others the allure of youthfulness makes them feel "invincible", like they would never get old, still for another group the huge belief in their future that "I go make am" spirit blurs the need for any form of pension planning.
-Of course for a hugely religious population, that does not help either, as there is so much faith that tomorrow would be better than today.
+For others the allure of youthfulness makes them feel "invincible", like they would never get old.
+Still for another group the huge belief in their future, that "I go make am" spirit, blurs the need for any form of pension planning.
+Of course for a hugely religious population, that does not help either, as there is so much faith that tomorrow would be better than today, therefore no need to make realistic financial plans for it.

-Even for the self employed Millennials and Gen Zs Pension planning is not a focus for them, neither is it for the freelancers including those that earn in hard currency.
+Even for the self employed Millennials and Gen Zs, pension planning is not a focus for them, neither is it for the freelancers including those that earn in hard (foreign) currency.
 Not to mention the massive level of unemployment; realistically how would an unemployed person even think about pension planning?

 What is the way forward?

-As long as you have a job or earning some money, whether you are an employee, self employed, freelancer, business owner, daily earner, informal sector player, etc, you should consider setting up a pension plan in which monthly contributions are made.
-Contributions to a pension plan can either be statutory (required by law) or voluntary (of your volition), or both.
+As long as you have a job or earning some money, whether you are an employee, self employed, freelancer, business owner, daily earner, informal sector player, etc, you should consider setting up a pension plan in which monthly or periodic contributions are made.
+Contributions to a pension plan can either be statutory (required by law) or voluntary (of your volition), or a mix of both.

 The Pension Fund Administrators invest your money so that it compounds over time.
-You can actually view your account statement online and should receive monthly account statements for most of them.
-Some PFAs include Stanbic IBTC Pension, Access ARM Pension, etc. You can view them here.
+You can typically view your account statement online and receive periodic updates.
+Some PFAs include Stanbic IBTC Pension, Access ARM Pension, among others.
+You can view them here.
+The key is not which one you pick, but that you start and stay consistent.

 DISCLAIMER: All contents on this website are for informational purposes only and should not be taken as any form of investment advice.
 Do your own research and contact your financial advisor before making any investment decision.
 All contents may not be reproduced, distributed, or used without prior written permission.